-Interpreting commercial loan agreements is one task that costs banks hundreds of thousands of hours in attorney and loan officer hours.
-This kind of labor is expensive, and despite requiring high levels of expertise, not invulnerable to errors.
+Interpreting commercial loan agreements is one task that costs banks hundreds of thousands of attorney and loan officer hours.
+This kind of labor is expensive and, despite requiring high levels of expertise, not invulnerable to errors.

-Chatbots allow banks to process loan agreements in a fraction of the time that it would take a human — without making mistakes.
+Chatbots allow banks to process loan agreements in a fraction of the time that it would take a human — while eliminating most of the mistakes.

 According to JPMorgan’s 2016 annual report, the bot has been trained to “extract 150 relevant attributes” from the commercial credit agreements it analyzes, helping mitigate the 80% of loan servicing errors brought about due to “contract interpretation errors.”

 “People always talk about this stuff as displacement.
-I talk about it as freeing people to work on higher-value things, which is why it’s such a terrific opportunity for the firm,” — Dana Deasy, CIO at JPMorgan.
+I talk about it as freeing people to work on higher-value things, which is why it’s such a terrific opportunity for the firm.” — Dana Deasy, former CIO at JPMorgan

-JPMorgan now says it plans to use similar software to handle even more complex financial filings in the future, including credit-default swaps and custody agreements, as well as to perform more natural language-based tasks, like interpreting regulations and analyzing corporate communications.
+JPMorgan has said it plans to use similar software to handle even more complex financial filings in the future, including credit-default swaps and custody agreements, as well as to perform more natural language-based tasks like interpreting regulations and analyzing corporate communications.

 Companies interested in leveraging chatbots would do well to look beyond consumer-facing applications.
 Any task that is language-based, highly structured, and time-consuming could benefit from chatbot systematization.